zowe/docs-site/docs/user-guide/certificate-configuration-scenarios.md

 **Note:**
 Automated generation of certificates is an option, but is not required.
-If you already have a keystore that contains a valid certificate`*`, and the  corresponding private key of the certificate, along with a truststore which validates the certificate and any other certificates you expect to encounter, then you also have the option of directly defining the parameter `zowe.certificate` which specifies the location of each of these certificates and their storage objects.
+If you already have a keystore that contains a valid certificate*, and the  corresponding private key of the certificate, along with a truststore which validates the certificate and any other certificates you expect to encounter, then you also have the option to directly define the parameter `zowe.certificate` which specifies the location of each of these certificates and their storage objects.
 Note that this parameter should not be confused with the parameter `zowe.setup.certificate`.

-## `*` What is a valid certificate in Zowe?
+## <b>*</b> What is a valid certificate in Zowe?

-A valid certificate for use in Zowe is one that:
+A valid certificate for use in Zowe has the following qualities:

-* A certificate that does not contain the _Extended Key Usage_ section.
+* The certificate does not contain the _Extended Key Usage_ section.
-* A certificate that contains the _Extended Key Usage_ section and also includes the **Server** and **Client** authentication fields.
+* The certificate contains the _Extended Key Usage_ section and also includes the **Server** and **Client** authentication fields.

 ## Considerations for certificate scenario selection

-When configuring Zowe for certificates, consider the scenario that best suits your use case:
+Consider the scenario that best suits your use case:

 * Do you pla to use a file-based (PKCS12) certificates, or z/OS keyrings?
 * Do you plan to enable Zowe to create self-signed certificates, or will Zowe be using pre-made certificates which you are providing?